KeXin95/kexin95.github.io/index.md

 ## Previous work experiences

-- **Machine Learning R&D Engineer** - Shanghai:
+- **Data Scientist** - Jewel Paymentech (Singapore):
-  I completed my end-of-study internship in Shanghai as a Machine Learning R&D Engineer for a sino-french startup called **[Mediasia-Labs](http://mediasia-labs.com)**.
-I have been working on *Deep-Learning* and *Advanced Algorithms* applied to Pronunciation Evaluation for language learners.
+  At Jewel Paymentech, I focused on fast prototyping and managing the end-to-end productionization of trained models for proof-of-concept (POC) purposes, supporting new business initiatives with quick and effective solutions.
+My responsibilities included gathering requirements from stakeholders, developing entire systems, training text classification models, and deploying them into production.
+Additionally, I built an in-house interactive dashboard using Bokeh, which allowed the internal fraud team to effectively monitor and compare web content changes over time.
+Most of my projects were deployed using Docker, ensuring scalability and seamless integration.

 ## Education

-- Georgia Tech, Atlanta (Jan 2015 – Present):
+- Georgia Tech, Atlanta (Jan 2024 – Present):
   Current student in **Master of Science in Computer Science (MSCS)**, Specialization in **Machine Learning**.
 Expected to graduate by end of year 2025.

 - Nanyang Technological University, Singapore (Aug 2014 – May 2018):